OpenBEL/openbel-framework-resources/README.md

 openbel-framework-resources
 ===========================

-This repository contains file resources for the [BEL Framework](https://github.com/OpenBEL/openbel-framework/).
+This repository contains file resources for BEL.

-The contents of this repository are mirrored to http://resource.belframework.org/belframework/1.0.

 The content consists of: